 How to apply for a change in residency

-To apply for a change in your residency classification, obtain a Residence Questionnaire Form either online or pick one up at the Admissions office (2BE1104B).
+To apply for a change in your residency classification, obtain a Residence Questionnaire Form online or pick one up at the Admissions office (2BE1104B).
 New students submit the completed form to Admissions.
 Current students submit the form to Registration.

 Some non–resident students may qualify, on a quarterly basis, for an exemption from non–resident fees.
 Students eligible include:

 - Those who have a graduate service appointment involving not less than 20 hours per week.

 - Those employed by an academic department in support of instructional or research programs involving not less than 20 hours per week.

 - Those on active–duty in the military stationed in Washington State.

 - The spouse or dependent of a person who is on active military duty stationed in Washington State can be classified as a resident (for tuition purposes only) by submitting each quarter proof of military assignment in the state.